 We have a major problem in the social care sector.
 For years care providers have taken in clients for ridiculously low fees.

-Not only does the home then struggle to provide the care the residents need but also in the long run it struggles to survive.
+And because of that not only does the care home struggle to provide the care the residents need but it struggles to survive and does, in the long run, fail.

-Accepting a fee that would result in you delivering care at a loss is the equivalent of a company making a product for say £100 and selling it for £70 or even £99.
-That company is making a loss and unless it increases its price, that loss will eventually kill the business.
+Clearly, accepting a fee that results in you delivering care at a loss is the equivalent of a company making a product for say £100 and selling it for £70.
+A loss is a loss and that will only hurt your business.

 This is what you’re doing to your business if you accept low fees – you’re killing it.

 If you have any doubt about this in any way then download my report, The Secret to Running a Successful Care Home and see why low fees will lead to the demise of your care home.